Early Echoic Skills Assessment and Program Planner (EESAPP)

 So, for early speech learners who may not be developing as quickly as expected, it’s helpful to evaluate their ability to echo what they hear.
 We can find out which critical parts are missing (like correct vowels) or where the breakdown is (like omitting whole syllables or parts of words).
 This can give us a starting point for how to arrange the right kind of speech-learning activities.

-What is in the EESA and how do I use it?
+What is in the EESAPP and how do I use it?

-The Early Echoic Skills Assessment and Program Planner consists of the EESA Guide, and its companion, the EESA Protocol.
-Throughout both the EESA Guide and the EESA Protocol, the focus is to make speech assessment and program planning:
+The Early Echoic Skills Assessment and Program Planner consists of the EESAPP Guide, and its companion, the EESAPP Protocol.
+Throughout both the EESAPP Guide and the EESAPP Protocol, the focus is to make speech assessment and program planning:

-The EESA Guide is a combination manual of:
+The EESAPP Guide is a combination manual of: